mtg-to/cube-lists/README.md

 This is a card list for a Cube maintained in paper form for "The Last Chancers" gaming club in Wicklow.

-Please make yourself familiar with recent changes in [CHANGELOG.txt](CHANGELOG.txt)
+Please make yourself familiar with recent changes in [the CHANGELOG.txt](CHANGELOG.md)